stephenneale/seng371-group16/as-developers/rd.md

 The software may make use of third-party software libraries for development purposes as long as there is no concern of major security issues.
 Otherwise, the webapp will obviously interact with third-party browsers, as is consistent with the reality of frontend web development.
+However, some browser extensions that may cause safety issues will not be allowed to interact with.

 _System Maintenance_